- Reading Room Procedures

 If you are not able to come to the Kelly Library yourself, you may wish to hire an independent consultant to conduct research on your behalf.

-Archival and Manuscript Collections
+Contact Archival and Manuscript Collections

-Using Material from Our Archival and Manuscript Collections
+Using Archival and Manuscript Material

 In giving permission to copy, quote from, or publish, the Library does not surrender its own right to publish such material or to grant permission to others to do so.
 The researcher assumes full responsibility for the use of material and for conformity to the laws of defamation, privacy, and copyright, and shall indemnify and hold harmless the University and the Library from claims arising as a result of use of the material so obtained.
 Literary rights to all unpublished materials remain in the possession of the authors, heirs, or assignees.
 The user assumes fu ll responsibility for obtaining permission to publish such items in whole or in part.